 - Company > Sales Opportunity List > Sales Opportunity.
 Be sure to use the various controls including Department, Financing Activity, Stages, Estimate, Probability, Stage, and more.

 - Employee List > Employee > Payroll Setup > General tab.
-Be sure to set the Employment Status, Employee is Billable and Available Man Hours.
+Be sure to set the Employment Status, Employee is Billable, and Available Person Days.

 - Employee List > Employee > Address Info tab > Reports To selection box.
 This would be the employee’s direct supervisor to who they directly report to (their manager).